OneBusAway/onebusaway-android/README.md

 OneBusAway for Android automatically keeps track of your most used stops and routes, and allows you to put shortcuts on your phone's Main Menu for any stop or route you choose.

-It's available on the Android Market: http://market.android.com/details?id=com.joulespersecond.seattlebusbot
+It's available on the Play Store: https://play.google.com/store/apps/details?id=com.joulespersecond.seattlebusbot

-The issues are still being tracked at Google Code: http://code.google.com/p/seattle-bus-bot/

 ## Build Setup

+### Building in Eclipse

 OneBusAway requires ActionBarSherlock: http://actionbarsherlock.com/

 Luckily, the version that we use is already included for you in this repository.
 You just need to import the SeattleBusBot/ActionBarSherlock project as an existing project.
-If you have trouble building, make sure you have the latest version of the Android SDK, Android ADT.
+If you have trouble building, make sure you have the latest version of the Android SDK and Android ADT.
 It never hurts to restart Eclipse and clean the project.
 If you still have trouble building, let me know at paulcwatts@gmail.com.

+### Building in Ant

+This should just be as simple as using <code>ant debug</code> in the project root path.

 ## Troubleshooting